 190 people responded to the consultation.
-1 response was received to our consultation document by email and 189 responses were collected by Fire Officers speaking to people in their local supermarket.
+One response was received to our consultation document by email and 189 responses were collected by Fire Officers speaking to people in their local supermarket.

 You agreed with the following statements:

-- Prevention through education, advice and engagement is and should continue to be the key focus of our work and the local fire and rescue service plan (94 per cent).
+- prevention through education, advice and engagement is and should continue to be the key focus of our work and the local fire and rescue service plan (94%)

-- Our priorities are sufficiently focussed on improving safety (94per cent).
+- our priorities are sufficiently focussed on improving safety (94%)

-- I have confidence in the Fire and Rescue Service in my area (97 per cent).
+- I have confidence in the Fire and Rescue Service in my area (97%)

-- I am satisfied with the Fire and Rescue Service in my area (94 per cent).
+- I am satisfied with the Fire and Rescue Service in my area (94%)

-You weren’t so sure about how to contact the Scottish Fire and Rescue Service for non-emergency advice (41 per cent).
+You weren’t so sure about how to contact the Scottish Fire and Rescue Service for non-emergency advice (41%).